 If you want to get organized with some fun printables, my Meal Planning printables are all available over in my Etsy shop.

 Once you have your meal plan, you can make a list of exactly what you need.
 If you want to step it up, you can even visualize your store aisles and re-write your list in order of how the aisles are laid out.
 This will save you time when you are shopping and keep you from making those 3 or 4 trips all the way back across the store for an item at the bottom of your list that you missed.
 It also makes your shopping trips much less stressful.

 Change the Way You Shop

-For a long time I had my weekly routine of heading into Walmart and battling my way through the aisles to pick up what we needed.
+For a long time, I had my weekly routine of heading into Walmart and battling my way through the aisles to pick up what we needed.
+I just assumed Walmart was the place to shop to save money on groceries.
 I’ve since discovered Aldi, and how much money I can save by shopping there (for us, it’s a lot!).
-I shared my Aldi Grocery Haul video just the other day, if you want to check it out.
+I shared my Aldi Grocery Haul video just the other day if you want to check it out.
 I also recently began trying Walmart Grocery Pickup, and I feel like I save a lot of money by shopping like this and avoiding the impulse purchases I usually make in the store.
 We’ve done it several times and always had a great experience.
-If you have the time, there is as lot of money to be saved by shopping different stores for the best deals, but it can take a time commitment that a lot of busy moms just don’t have.
+If you have the time, there is a lot of money to be saved by shopping different stores for the best deals, but it can take a time commitment that a lot of busy moms just don’t have.
 So, these are my top 2 ways to trim our grocery budget with the way we shop.